-Humans are also rarely perfect.
-Nonetheless, studies have shown that the best forecasts are achieved by a combination of NWP and human experience.
-Secondary dynamic variables include streamlines, trajectories, absolute vorticity, potential vorticity, isentropic potential vorticity, dynamic tropopause height, vorticity advection, Richardson number, dynamic stability, near-surface winds (z =10 m), surface stress, surface roughness, mean-sealevel pressure, and turbulence.
+University curricula are changing to reflect these new roles.
+We still teach the physics and dynamics of how the weather works.
+But we increasingly emphasize the social aspects interpreting, applying, and communicating the NWP forecasts.
+Secondary dynamic variables include streamlines, trajectories, absolute vorticity, potential vorticity, isentropic potential vorticity, dynamic tropopause height, vorticity advection, Richardson number, dynamic stability, near-surface winds (z = 10 m), surface stress, surface roughness, mean sea-level pressure, and turbulence.

 While many of the above variables are computed at central numerical-computing facilities, additional computations can be made by separate organizations.
-Local forecast offices of National Weather Services can tailor the numerical guidance to produce local forecasts of maximum and minimum temperature, precipitation, cloudiness, and storm and flood warnings for the neighboring counties.
+For example, local weather-forecast offices can tailor the numerical guidance from national NWP centers to produce local forecasts of maximum and minimum temperature, precipitation, cloudiness, and storm and flood warnings.

-Consulting firms, broadcast companies, utility companies, and airlines, for example, acquire the fundamental and secondary fields via data networks such as the internet.
+Other organizations such as consulting firms, broadcast companies, utility companies, and airlines can acquire the fundamental and secondary fields via data networks such as the internet.
 From these fields they compute products such as computerized flight plans for aircraft, crop indices and threats such as frost, hours of sunshine, and heating- or cooling-degree days for energy consumption.